Gaga: Group Any Gaussians via 3D-aware Memory Bank: Proposed Method

+Notably, 2D segmentation masks typically describe the shape of foreground objects as observed from the current camera view.
+However, a significant proportion of Gaussians do not contribute to the pixels in the 2D segmentation mask, as they represent objects in the far back of the 3D scene.
+In Fig.~\ref{fig:depth_guidance}, we show one example in column 3.

+To address this challenge, we propose incorporating depth information as guidance to select Gaussians corresponding to foreground objects.
+We first render the depth map for each view.
+Given a mask $m$ in that view, we extract the corresponding depth values, denoted as \( D \), and compute its minimum and maximum depths, \( D_{\min} \) and \( D_{\max} \), respectively.
+To mitigate the impact of inaccurate masks, we filter out outlier depths using the following procedure.
+We compute the first quartile (\( Q_1 \)) and third quartile (\( Q_3 \)) as:

+The interquartile range (IQR) is then defined as $\text{IQR} = Q_3 - Q_1$.
+To refine the depth range, we define the maximum inlier depth as:

+where \( f \) is the outlier factor, set to 1.0 if not explicitly defined.
+The inliers' depth range is then given by:

+Finally, we select Gaussians that are projected within mask $m$ and lie inside the inlier depth range $S$ as the corresponding Gaussians for mask $m$.
+As shown in Fig.~\ref{fig:depth_guidance} (column 4), this approach produces a more accurate representation of the foreground objects, as it takes into account the spatial distribution of the Gaussians relative to the camera pose.
+By leveraging depth information, we can effectively filter out Gaussians that do not contribute to the foreground objects, thereby improving the accuracy of our 3D segmentation.
+An ablation study demonstrating the significance of depth guidance is presented in Sec.~\ref{subsec:ablation}.

 {\textbf{3D-aware Memory Bank.}} Next, to collect and categorize 3D Gaussians into groups and use them to associate masks across different views, we introduce a 3D-aware Memory Bank (see Fig.~\ref{fig:main_diagram}).
-Given a set of images, we initialize the 3D-aware Memory Bank by storing the corresponding Gaussians of each mask in the first image into an individual group and label the mask with a group ID the same as its mask label.
-For each 2D mask of the subsequent image, we first determine its corresponding Gaussians as outlined above.
-We then either assign these Gaussians to an existing group within the memory bank or establish a new one if they do not share similarities with existing groups in the memory bank.
-The details of this assignment process are elaborated in the following.
+Given a set of images, we initialize the 3D-aware Memory Bank by storing the corresponding Gaussians of each category in the first image into an individual group and labeling each mask with a group ID the same as its mask label.
+For each 2D mask of the subsequent view, we first determine its corresponding Gaussians as outlined above.
+We then either assign these Gaussians to an existing group within the memory bank or establish a new one if they do not share similarities with existing categories in the memory bank.
+In the following, we elaborate on the details of this assignment process.